-Overview Incidence Risk Factors Symptoms cold versus flu Evaluation Treatment questions for doctor specialist Home Care congestion cough fever sore throat warning signs wheezing Prevention Outlook Complications Underlying Cause Transmission
+Overview Incidence Risk Factors Symptoms Evaluation Treatment questions for doctor specialist Home Care congestion cough pain and fever sore throat warning signs Prevention vaccine Outlook Complications Underlying Cause Transmission

 - Avoid citrus juice.

 - Avoid hot and spicy foods.